This post may contain affiliate links. Please read our disclosure policy.

-Tender homemade buttermilk pancakes turn out light and fluffy every time.
-These golden beauties are impossible to resist!
+Delicious homemade buttermilk pancakes turn out light and fluffy every time.
+These are a classic go-to pancake recipe.

-Once you make these buttermilk pancakes from scratch, you’ll never make them any other way!
-Try serving these tasty morsels with Buttermilk Syrup, Healthy Egg Muffins, and Orange Juice Smoothie.
+Try serving these tasty pancakes with Buttermilk Syrup, Healthy Egg Muffins, and Orange Julius.

 Making them from scratch is nearly as simple as using a store bought mix, but the little extra effort is SO worth it because the pancakes end up being much more fluffy and flavorful.

-DRY INGREDIENTS.
-Combine the wet and dry ingredients, stirring with a wooden spoon until well blended.
-Pour the batter, ½ cup at a tim, onto a heated griddle.
+- DRY INGREDIENTS.
+Combine the wet and dry ingredients, stirring with a wooden spoon (or whisk) until blended – but do not over-mix.

 Tips for making the best buttermilk pancakes: